-K= a constant depending on the material of the current-carrying component; Table D.1 of IEC 60949 provides values for the most common materials assuming an initial temperature of 20 °C θ_i = initial temperature in degrees Celsius.
-Values may be taken from (IEC 60287-3-1).
-If no value is laid down in the national tables, 20 °C as ambient ground temperature at a depth of 1 m should be adopted.
+K = a constant depending on the material of the current-carrying component; Table D.1 of IEC 60949 provides values for the most common materials assuming an initial temperature of 20 °C ground temperature at a depth of 1 m should be adopted.

-$\beta=$ reciprocal of the temperature coefficient of resistance of the current-carrying component at 0 °C.
+$\beta$ = reciprocal of the temperature coefficient of resistance of the current-carrying component at 0 °C.